SpellholdStudios/Region_of_Terror/README.md

 - Used mod version of the spells' names for classic engine.
 - Moved area-related sounds to non-localized directory.
 - Removed RoT abbreviation from Worldmap tooltip.
-- Renamed variable name conflicted with variable from Umar Hills (based on Roxanne's version)
+- Renamed variable name conflicted with variable from Umar Hills (based on Roxanne's version).
+- Fixed stringrefs of Westchar store's drinks (based on Roxanne's version).

 ##